III. Faculty Employment Policies and Procedures

 A fixed-term appointment is a nonrenewable appointment for a specific contract period, normally not more than one year.Faculty Handbook, Section III.F.3.h.

 RTAs are not candidates for tenure and cannot be awarded tenure.
 RTAs in the rank of lecturer are not eligible for promotion.
-RTAs in other ranks may advance in rank as set forth in the Faculty Handbook, Section III.E.4. and have the same performance expectations as tenure-track and tenured faculty members in the same rank.
-RTAs in the rank of assistant professor are expected to make progress toward achieving the standards for promotion to associate professor as a condition of their continued employment.
+RTAs in other ranks may advance in rank as set forth in the Faculty Handbook, Section III.E.4. and have the same performance expectations for advancement in rank as tenure-track and tenured faculty members in the same rank.

 Nontenure-track appointments are appointments that will not lead to tenure.
 Examples of nontenure-track appointments include fixed-term appointments and RTAs.